Last update Jan. 25, 2026

 Since the last update we have not found any published data on its excretion in breast milk.

 Ingested magnesium is not concentrated in breastmilk.
-Its concentration in milk is very stable and depends little on diet (USD 2000) and other factors, including intravenous administration of magnesium sulphate to the mother: the levels of magnesium in milk of mothers treated with intravenous magnesium sulphate were 6.4 mg/L versus 4.8 mg/L in untreated patients (Cruikshank 1982, Dorea 2000), a clinically non-significant difference for the infant, which also disappeared within a few hours.
+Its concentration in milk is very stable and depends little on diet (Dórea 2000) and other factors, including intravenous administration of magnesium sulphate to the mother: the levels of magnesium in milk of mothers treated with intravenous magnesium sulphate were 6.4 mg/L versus 4.8 mg/L in untreated patients (Dorea 2000, Cruikshank 1982), a clinically non-significant difference for the infant, which also disappeared within a few hours.

-In women treated with magnesium sulphate before or during childbirth, there has been a delay in the stimulation of milk production or lactogenesis II (Haldeman 1993) and less frequency of breastfeeding (Meier 2005) as well as hypotonia in newborns (Riaz 1998, Rasch 1982), which could interfere with adequate breast stimulation, but this can be counteracted by a firm decision by the mother and effective support for her (Cordero 2012).
+In women treated with magnesium sulphate before or during labour, a delay in milk production or lactogenesis II has been observed, directly proportional to the duration of magnesium infusion: greater with 24 hours than with 6 to 8 hours (Solly 2026, Saha 2025, Mushtaq 2023, Vigil 2018 and 2019, Haldeman 1993). and less frequency of breastfeeding (Kuriloff 2023, Meier 2005) as well as hypotonia in newborns (Riaz 1998, Rasch 1982), which could interfere with adequate breast stimulation, but this can be counteracted by a firm decision by the mother and effective support for her.
+(Cordero 2012)

 Alternatives